Jamesv914/data-quality-framework/README.md

 ## How to Run
 1. Clone Repo to your PC
-2. Open terminal and navigate to current file path
+2. Open terminal and navigate to current file path `pip install -r requirements.txt`
 3. Run `streamlit run app/app.py`

 ## Future Work